abhishekkhuntia/trend-graph/README.md

 ##Usage

-'import TrendModuleModule' in the `app.module.ts` file.
+'import TrendGraphModule' in the `app.module.ts` file.
 Use the following in the page:
 `<trend-graph [data]="<graph_data>" [baseline]="<graph_Base_Value>" ></trend-graph>`